 You’ll need to follow the cleaning instructions your orthodontist gives you.
 It usually involves brushing the retainer immediately after you remove it from your mouth and right before you put them back in.
 You may also want to soak them in a gentle denture cleaner.

 Whenever you’re not wearing the retainer, it needs to go directly into its protective case.
 This lowers the risk of the plastic cracking or getting warped under high heat.

-Also, it’s not a good idea to simply toss the retainer into your pocket, purse, or a napkin — it could easily be ruined or thrown away.
-If you have pets or children, keep your retainers away from them at all times.
+Don’t just toss the retainer into your pocket, purse, or a napkin — it could easily be ruined or thrown away.
+Also, if you have pets or children, keep your retainers away from them at all times.

 Hawley Retainer vs Essix

 Hawley retainers are probably closer to your picture of a typical retainer.
 It’s a device made of wire and an acrylic mold that snaps into place on the upper or lower jaw.